 Although the legislative requirements are fairly permissive about what form these processes should take, many DHBs have formalised their relationship with local Iwi through an Iwi Relationship Board.
 This is the case for the Canterbury District Health Board.

-Wendy Dallas-Katoa, Chair of Manawhenua Ki Waitaha, says this is why the group was established.
+Wendy Dallas-Katoa, past Chair of Manawhenua Ki Waitaha Charitable Trust, says this is why the group was established.

 "The Board was established to ensure that manawhenua have oversight and influence on the decision making of the Canterbury District Health Board," says Wendy.